 You can also perform AD calibration.
 When calibrating voltages/current sensor, it is important NOT to provide power from the FTDI connector. (otherwise, the precision will suffer.)
 On the solder side of the PCB, there is a solder jumper “JP1” – to ensure a correct calibration, you can remove its solder blob – OR, simply disconnect the +5v pin from the FTDI connector.

-SI10220 //Calibrate current sensor, value in mA “SI10220” = 10.220A Again; with a known current flowing through the device, enter the current.
-It is better to calibrate while sensing 10A than the mA range.
+SI10220 //Calibrate current sensor, value in mA “SI10220” = 10.220A Again issue the command with a known current flowing through the device.
+It is better to calibrate while sensing 10A than 100mA.

-State-of-Charge by Voltage.
-This mode is beautifully simple and reliable, as you can use any number of battery packs, with same cells, and have perfectly fine SoC estimation (see battery percentage drop) Advantage of this mode is that it works by voltage under load, so you can have one BMSOne, any number of packs, and any state of charge on those, and still, it will “just work”
+S0 = State-of-Charge by Voltage This mode is beautifully simple and reliable, as you can use any number of battery packs, with same type of cells, and have perfectly fine SoC estimation (see battery percentage drop) Advantage of this mode is that it works by voltage under load, so you can have one BMSOne and any number of packs, and any state of charge on those, and still, it will “just work”

-We all remember how fast the remaining capacity drops on a Solo battery at the end, 15 to 1% can be done within one minute.
+We all remember how fast the remaining capacity drops on a Solo battery at the end, 20% can fall to 3% within one minute.

 The first graph is made using these packs’ first flight.
 It estimates energy as consumed a bit fast in the beginning, then just a little faster after 19/20 minutes.